Doctors Note Logo

 When to Seek Professional Help

 Persistent daytime sleepiness can indicate something more serious.
-If you're unsure whether your symptoms require medical attention, try Ubie's free Medically approved LLM Symptom Checker Chat Bot to get personalized insights and understand what steps to take next.
+If you're experiencing any of these concerning symptoms and want to better understand what might be causing them, use Ubie's free AI Symptom Checker to get personalized insights in just 3 minutes and understand what steps to take next.

 Contact a doctor if you experience: